bitbonsai/telescopy/README.md

 The public API methods.
 Use other methods with care.

-#### Telescopy.newProject(options)
+#### new Telescopy(options)
 Creates a new project.

 #### project.start()
-Starts the procedure
+Starts the procedure if the option *remote* was set.
+Otherwise it just prepares the project and you need to call addUrl()

 #### project.stop()
 Stops the procedure.
-After finishing the current resource.
-.onFinish(false) will be called.
+After finishing the current resource the *end*-event will be called.

 #### project.addUrl(url)
 Adds a single URL to the queue.
 Will start the procedure, if it is not already running.